w-lfpup/wctk-js/docs/subscription.md

 ### Callbacks

-Create callback functions that subscribe and unsubscribe an element from a data store.
+Create functions that subscribe and unsubscribe an element from a data store.

-The results of the subscribe function are the arguments provided to the unsubscribe function.
+The result of the subscribe function is the argument passed to the unsubscribe function.

 ```ts
 import { Datastore } from "./some-datastore.js";